sendpost/sendpost-java-sdk/docs/StatsAApi.md

 # **getAccountAggregateStatsByGroup**
 > AggregateStat getAccountAggregateStatsByGroup(group, from, to)

-Get Account Aggregate Stats by Group
+Get Account Group Aggregate Stats

 Gets aggregated email stats for a specific group in all sub-accounts of a specific account for the given daterange.
 The maximum daterange for which these stats can be retrieved is 366 days.